Traffic Node Configuration for Atlas Clusters

 When adding a traffic node to your clustered environment, you define the name of that node as well as its canonical hostname.
 Also, you may associate specific networks with the traffic node.
 This essentially predetermines a client’s traffic node selection based on its network prefix mask.
 This type of configuration is more relevant for administrators who are deploying a clustered BeyondTrust site in a WAN environment.

-One last configuration option available when initially defining a traffic node is the time zone offset of the appliance.
+One last configuration option available when initially defining a traffic node is the time zone offset of the B Series Appliance.
 This must be set if you plan to use the time zone offset method (which is discussed in more detail below) for clients deciding which traffic node to connect to.

 After defining traffic nodes in your environment, you can decide on what process clients will use to determine which traffic node to connect to.
 BeyondTrust administrators have the following options to choose from: